-Although acceptance testing is common across many Agile disciplines, the term derives from XP.
+Although acceptance testing is common across many agile disciplines, the term derives from Extreme Programming.
 According to C2.com, acceptance tests were first referred to as functional tests, because they test whether or not a feature works.
 Kent Beck, a primary mover behind TDD, proposed the change in terminology in April 2000.

-An umbrella term for iterative, incremental software development methodologies.
-Agile methodologies include Extreme Programming (XP), Scrum, Crystal, Dynamic Systems Development Method (DSDM), Lean, and Feature-Driven Development (FDD).
-Agile methodologies arose in opposition to the traditional, phase-driven “Waterfall” development method, which emphasizes top-down project management, “big design up front,” silos for architecture and design, coding, and testing, and extensive documentation.
+Agile methodologies arose in response to traditional, phase-driven “waterfall” development methods.
+Those emphasize top-down project management; “big design up front”; silos for architecture and design, coding, and testing; and extensive documentation.
 Agile methodologies share an emphasis on small teams delivering small increments of working software with great frequency while working in close collaboration with the customer and adapting to changing requirements.

-The term “Agile” was first used by a group of Software pundits who gathered at a ski lodge in Snowbird, Utah for the express purpose of naming and defining the greater movement in which they deemed themselves to all be participants.
+The term “agile” was first used by a group of software pundits who gathered at a ski lodge in Snowbird, Utah for the express purpose of naming and defining the greater movement in which they deemed themselves to all be participants.
 The original invitation to Snowbird went out to those interested in “lightweight” development frameworks.
-The attendees agreed that they didn’t like the negative connotations of that term, and agreed to adopt the term “Agile.”
+The attendees agreed that they didn’t like the negative connotations of “lightweight”, instead adopting the term “agile.”

 Out of that meeting came the Agile Manifesto.

 History: The Agile Manifesto – a little historical background on the manifesto and reflection on agility as recounted by Jim Highsmith, one of the signatories.

 What Is Agile Product Management: Guide To Processes & Roles – blog post by Michael Luchen